• 1 Samuel 23:13-29; Psalm 54; 1 Samuel 24-25:44

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship God: Today’s readings in Deuteronomy 15 reminded me of Matthew West’s song “My Own Little World:”
+Worship Video: Today’s readings in 1 Samuel reminded me of Chasen’s song “On and On:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!